ricardosans/data_scraping/README.md

 # data_scraping
-Several projects where I scrape data from different webpages for personal and recreational purposes only
+Several self-made projects where I scrape data from different webpages for personal and recreational purposes only